vitalik/django-ninja/docs/docs/motivation.md

 ]
 ```

-2) Django Ninja Schema - is integrated with ORM so you [can serialize querysets](/tutorial/response-schema/#returning-querysets) or ORM objects:
+2) The Django Ninja 'Schema' class is integrated with the ORM, so you can [serialize querysets](/tutorial/response-schema/#returning-querysets) or ORM objects:

 ```Python
 @api.get("/tasks", response=List[TaskSchema])